-U.S. Rep. Mike Bishop endorses Jeb Bush in Republican presidential race
+U.S. Rep. Mike Bishop endorses Jeb Bush in GOP race

 Congressman Mike Bishop has endorsed Jeb Bush for the Republican presidential nomination, increasing the former Florida governor’s support among elected officials in Michigan.